REGoth-project/REGoth-bs/docs-source/tutorials/create-component.rst

-Creating a new Component
+Creating a new component
 ========================

 Multiple things need to be done when creating a new component.
 This file describes the canonical way and templates to use.

 For the sake of making *Replace All*-operations easier, all examples will use a component named `NewThing`.